mokshaproject/moksha/docs/main/MokshaModel.rst

 Creating a dict-like polymorphic-valued vertical table
 ------------------------------------------------------

-Moksha provides a `vertical` module that makes it easy to define polymorphic-valued vertical database models.
+Moksha provides a :mod:`moksha.model.vertical` module that makes it easy to define polymorphic-valued `vertical database <http://en.wikipedia.org/wiki/Partition_(database)>`_ models, using `SQLAlchemy <http://sqlalchemy.org`_.
 A good example of this is the Entity/Fact model described above.

 .. code-block:: python